Magpie-lark: Description

-The magpie-lark (also known as wee magpie) is of small to medium size, reaching 25 to 30 cm long when fully grown, or about the same size as a European common blackbird, and boldly pied in black and white; the weight range is 63.9 to 118 g for males, and 70 to 94.5 g for females.
+The magpie-lark is a small to medium size bird, reaching 25 to 30 cm long when fully grown, or about the same size as a European common blackbird, and boldly pied in black and white; the weight range is 63.9 to 118 g for males, and 70 to 94.5 g for females.
 The sexes are similar from a distance but easy to tell apart: the female has a white throat, the male a black throat and a white "eyebrow".
 Juveniles and immatures of either sex have the white throat of the female and the black eyestripe of the male, and a white belly.

 Distribution and habitat

 The magpie-lark is a common and very widespread bird both in urban and rural areas, occupying all parts of Australia except for Tasmania and some of the inland desert in the far north-west of Western Australia, and appears to have adapted well to the presence of humans.
 It is also found in southern New Guinea and on the island of Timor.
 In 1924 it was introduced onto Lord Howe Island which lies 600 km to the east of Australia in the Tasman Sea.
 It is now widespread on the island.
-The magpie-lark is a familiar sight around Australia; sitting on telephone wires either singly or in pairs, or patrolling patches of bare ground, especially foreshores or swamps.
+The magpie-lark is a familiar sight around Australia; sitting on telephone wires either alone or in pairs, or patrolling patches of bare ground, especially foreshores or swamps.
+It has been recorded as a vagrant to New Zealand once.